tkruse/build-bench/Buildsystems.md

 Pants natively supports shading the tools that it runs, in order to prevent tools (particularly junit/checkstyle/et-al, which do not isolate themselves) from having classpath collisions with the code that they are building.
 This can take a long time but is very stable, in that it only changes when the version of a tool changes.

-Pants uses nailgun in the background, which however failed on the Travis CI server.
+Pants uses nailgun in the background, which however failed for me on the Travis CI server.